Louis group research interests: Soft and Biological Systems

 instead must come together by self-assembly mechanisms.

-This project is in close collaboration with the group of Dr. Jonathan Doye.
+This project is in close collaboration with the group of Prof. Jonathan Doye.

 Here is a movie that Iain made about virus self-assembly: